SynBioDex/SBOLExplorer/README.md

 4. Install the latest version of Python 3 (https://www.python.org/downloads/).
 5. Go to the SBOLExplorer/flask directory and run `pip install -r requirements.txt` to install all the dependencies.
 6. Run SBOLExplorer using `./start.sh` in the SBOLExplorer/flask directory.
+7. To update the index for the first time, run `curl -X GET "localhost:13162/update"`.
+Depending on repository size, this can take a couple of minutes.
-7. Optionally, run `crontab update.cron` to automatically update SBOLExplorer periodically.
+8. Optionally, run `crontab update.cron` to automatically update SBOLExplorer periodically.
-8. In SynBioHub, go to the Admin->General page and specify http://localhost:13162/ as the SBOLExplorer endpoint, check the `Searching Using SBOLExplorer` checkbox, and click `Save`.
+9. In SynBioHub, go to the Admin->General page and specify http://localhost:13162/ as the SBOLExplorer endpoint, check the `Searching Using SBOLExplorer` checkbox, and click `Save`.
 Searches will now go through SBOLExplorer.

 # Phase 0: Visualization